PRABIR TRIO Bio

 Prabir Trio is an India-inspired rock and roll band that melds eastern and western cultures together for a beautiful sonic experience.
 The band is comprised of Prabir Mehta on guitar and vocals, Kelli Strawbridge on drums, Jeremy Flax on bass, and Kenneka Cook on harmony vocals.
-Currently performing shows in support of their latest single, "God's Song", a partnership with Shockoe Records based in their hometown of Richmond, VA.
+Currently performing shows in support of their latest album, LONG AFTER THE EMPIRE.

 Quotes: